 - Students create their own timeline highlighting the key events in the path to Federation.
 This can be produced using a timeline app or created on card.
 Students can incorporate key points regarding each event.

 - As a class, develop a list of arguments for and against Western Australia joining the Federation.
 In groups, students plan and execute a campaign based on one side of the argument.
 Students create advertisements, posters, a petition and other electoral materials for their campaign, culminating in a debate on the issue.
 Hold a class referendum and tally the results.

 - Students write a response to the question: What would Western Australia be like today if it had not joined the Federation?
 Describe the economy and the social make-up of the state.
-Would the state participate in international events, how would that look like?
-Would the state have changed its name?
+Would the state participate in international events, what would that look like?
+Would the State have changed its name?
 What would it be?

 - Students search Trove to find newspaper articles about the opening of the Federal Parliament.
 Using the key points from the articles, students write their own newspaper article that reports on one aspect of that day.

 Brennan, N. (2014).
 Our stories: Australian Federation.
 Australia: Black Dog Books

 Clark, S. and Masciullo, L. (2011).
 Our Australian girl: Meet Rose.
 Australia: Puffin

 Farrer, V. (2011).
 My Australian story: Plagues and Federation.
 Australia: Scholastic